aroberts/docker-healthcheck-exporter/README.md

-# Docker Health Exporter
+# Docker Healthcheck Exporter

 A Python-based Prometheus exporter that monitors Docker container health checks and exposes their status as metrics.

 ## Overview

 This exporter monitors Docker containers with health checks and exposes their status as Prometheus metrics.
 It allows you to track the health status of your containers and receive alerts when containers become unhealthy.

 ## Metrics